This is a common feature of melting pots and provides a good contrast with homogenous 'traditional' societies.

 The net result was a necessary continuation of generations of western politicians who vaguely understand a historical bill, a cost, is coming due, but feel it is necessary to postpone payment.

 Asians, including especially Native Americans but also notably Chinese, Japanese and Koreans, have been learning Western language, logic, science etc, without a reciprocal learning on the other side.
+The hope initially among Western strategists was that these groups would reach a point eventually from which they could not retreat to tradition.

 The western view has always been that the rationale is simple western superiority, i.e., 'we will teach them our superior ways and they will humbly become our followers, our global servants.'